TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-workers.md

 }
 ```

 It's a pretty sparse starting point.
 We have a discriminated union type for messages sent to the worker.
-There's a currently empty base `WorkerHost` for hosts with implicit messages and `PostMessageWorkerHost` for hosts with an explicit `postMessage` method.
+There's a currently empty `WorkerHost` interface for hosts with implicit messages and `PostMessageWorkerHost` for hosts with an explicit `postMessage` method.

 On the worker side, `InfinisheetWorker` has an `onReceiveMessage` property for the message handler function that will be invoked when a message is received.